ibm-cloud-docs/databases-for-mongodb/reference-monitoring.md

 ### Process virtual memory in bytes
 {: #ibm_databases_for_mongodb_process_virtual_memory_bytes}

-Amount of virtual memory used by the MongoDB process.
+Amount of virtual memory used by the `mongod` process.
+Generally, virtual memory should be slightly larger than mapped memory.
+If virtual memory is many gigabytes larger, it indicates that excessive memory is being used by other aspects than the memory mapping of files and is sub-optimal.
+The most common case of usage of a high amount of memory for non-mapped is excessive connections to the database.
+Each connection has a thread stack and the memory for those stacks can add up considerably.

 | Metadata | Description |
 |----------|-------------|